Comment on page

 And then logout and login, and then install Node.js using nvm.
 We recommend using LTS, but support all currently maintained Node versions (which is currently version 14 and newer, and make sure to always uses latest minor/patch for the major version):

 Then you can install HarperDB with NPM and start it:

 HarperDB will automatically start after installation.

-If you are setting up a production server on Linux, we have much more extensive documentation on how to configure volumes for database storage, set up a systemd script, configure your operating system for use a database server in our linux installation guide.
+If you are setting up a production server on Linux, we have much more extensive documentation on how to configure volumes for database storage, set up a systemd script, and configure your operating system to use as a database server in our linux installation guide.

 If you need to install HarperDB on a device that doesn't have an Internet connection, you can choose your version and download the npm package and install it directly (you’ll still need Node.js and NPM):

 Once you’ve downloaded the .tgz file, run the following command from the directory where you’ve placed it: